-Category Archives: Dentists
+Category Archives: Dental care

 Dentists and nurses are the occupations that will offer the best employment opportunity, salary, work-life balance, and job security in 2013, according to an annual ranking released by U.S. News & World Report.
 Other health care jobs also made the top tier, including physicians at number five, out of 100 occupations listed.